 Greece has obviously always been an amazing travel destination, but this year it is especially appealing as one of the safest countries Canadians can travel to with no entry restrictions.
 Here are our first impressions of what it’s like to travel to Greece during the pandemic now that we’ve completed the Greek portion of our trip.

-We want to give you right away a first taste of what it is like to travel to Greece, but we will have a lot more information about each aspect of the travel experience later too.
-Everything will be posted on the hub page for our Greece and Turkey trip.
+We want to give you right away a first taste of what it is like to travel to Greece (and travel during the pandemic) with this pretty thorough guide.
+We have other content on the hub page for our Greece and Turkey trip.

 One word: wow.